nlemoine/transmit-2-ssh-config/readme.md

 t2sc
 ```

-### Options

-##### `-f`, `--file`

-Custom favorites file location.
-If no file is specified, the script will get it from its default location: `~/Library/Application Support/Transmit/Favorites/Favorites.xml`

 ## Additional notes

+- You have to allow access to Transmit on the first run.
 - If you don't have a `~/.ssh/config` file, it will be created for you.
-- Only SFTP favorites are added to the SSH config file.
+- Only SFTP favorites are synchronized to the SSH config file.
-- Existing config, hosts in your SSH config file will be preserved, Transmit favorites are only appended.
+- Existing config, hosts in your SSH config file will be preserved, Transmit favorites are safely added, updated or deleted.

+## Caveats

+- Since Transmit 5, you can't get folders so beware to have unique `Host` names.

 ## Third party stuff to consider